 In the case of Russia, China and the rest of the "socialist camp", the 20th century delivered a sobering and rich lesson on both material conditions and the nature of the revolution.
 Communists found themselves in power in backward countries scarcely ready for capitalism let alone the transition to communism.
 These conditions plus a limited understanding of the nature of the required transition made it easy for phonies waving the red flag to oppose it, to usurp power and make out that the rule of their "communist" party was taking society to the promised land.
 "Socialism" was state ownership with them in charge and this would peacefully change itself into communism in some future never-never.
 The reality was a society based on oppression and self-seeking which could not possibly transform itself into one based on genuine common ownership and mutual regard.

-So, success of the revolution will depend on the conditions created by capitalism and the emergence of an ever-stronger mass movement committed to the tasks of the revolution, and that includes dislodging phonies.
+So, success of the revolution will depend on the conditions created by capitalism and the emergence of an ever-stronger mass movement committed to the tasks of the revolution and that includes dislodging phonies.
 Opponents of communism claim that this will all be in vain because there is an insurmountable obstacle - you cannot effectively run an advanced economy without private property and markets.
 It is technically impossible.
-In the discussion below, this view is challenged.
+In the discussion below, the opposite is shown to be true.

-Revolutionaries, and progressives generally, must do what they can to hasten capitalist progress.
-Two tasks are particularly pressing: firstly, standing up to the green movement by supporting science, technology and economic growth; and secondly, supporting the bourgeois democratic revolution and economic development in the Global South.
-The more that capitalism fulfills its historical mission, the more it makes itself totally unnecessary and ripe for overthrow.
+Revolutionaries, and progressives generally, must do what they can to assist capitalist progress.
+Two areas are particularly pressing.
+Firstly, there is standing up to the green movement by supporting science, technology and economic growth.
+Secondly, there is support for the bourgeois democratic revolution and economic development in the South.

-"Revolutionaries, and progressives generally, must do what they can to hasten capitalist progress."
+Below, we examine all this in more detail.
+We will look at: (1) capitalism's historical role as a precondition for communism; "Revolutionaries, and progressives generally, must do what they can to assist capitalist progress."